 What should you do after a first date?

-Going on a first date with a match is exciting!
-Preparing for it can take a lot of time, but have you prepared for what happens afterwards as well?
+Meeting someone new is exciting.
+Preparing for it can take a lot of time, but have you prepared for what happens after a first date?

-A lot of emotional energy is invested in going on a first date.
-No matter how laid back you are, or how many times you’ve been on first dates before, it’s natural to hope that this will be the last first date you go on if you’ve found the right match for you.
+A lot of emotional energy is invested in a first date.
+No matter how laid back you are, or how many times you’ve been on first dates before, it’s natural to hope that this will be the last you go on if you’ve found the right match.

-The hope and expectation coupled with the emotional vulnerability that comes whenever you risk rejection means that you should make provisions for after the date too.
-This ensures that no matter whether your date goes well or badly, you’re not leaving yourself exposed and open to self sabotage.
+The hope and expectation coupled with the emotional vulnerability that comes whenever you risk rejection means that you should make provisions for after the first date.
+This ensures that whether your date goes well or badly, you’re not leaving yourself exposed and open to self sabotage.

 It’s a good idea to arrange to call a friend after your date.
-This is important both in terms of personal safety and making sure you’ve got someone to talk to about what happened.
-That way it won’t go round and round in your head leaving you feeling a little clueless!
+This is important both in terms of personal safety and making sure you’ve got someone to talk to.
+That way it won’t go round and round in your head leaving you feeling anxious.

-In the hours after, it’s natural to replay every minute of the date, asking yourself whether you did and said the right things and if you think there’s a mutual attraction.
+In the hours after a first date, it’s natural to replay every minute, asking yourself whether you did and said the right things.

-Talking it through with your friend can help you air any insecurities or worries and also help you clarify your feelings for your date, rather than obsessing about if your date liked you.
+Talking it through with your friend can help you air any insecurities or worries and also help you clarify your feelings for your date, rather than obsessing about if they liked you.

 How do you feel?